QuantMiner/QuantMiner/README.md

 If you publish material based on QuantMiner, then, please note the use of QuantMiner and its url.
 This will help others to obtain the system and replicate your experiments.
 We suggest the following reference format for referring to this software:

 Salleb-Aouissi, A. Vrain, C. Nortet, C. (2007).
 QuantMiner: A Genetic Algorithm for Mining Quantitative Association Rules.
 In the Proceedings of the 20th International Conference on Artificial Intelligence IJCAI 2007, pp. 1035-1040.
-Hyberadad, India. [http://www1.ccls.columbia.edu/~ansaf/QuantMiner]
+Hyberadad, India.

-Here is the BiBTeX citation:
+Here are the BiBTeX citations:

 ```
 @inproceedings{SallebVrainNortet2007,